The pancreas, about 6-8 inches long, is pear-shaped and positioned near to the liver and the duodenum. The primary functions of the pancreas include:

 • improper digestion of the food leading to diarrhoea

-A diagnostic test gives a clear indication to the surgeon on whether cancer is operable or resectable.
+A diagnostic test gives a clear indication to the best gastroenterologist in Dwarka on whether cancer is operable or resectable.
 Patients with symptoms suspicious of pancreatic cancer will undergo the following diagnostic tests.

 1. Ultrasound of the abdomen

 3. Endoscopic Retrograde Cholangiopancreatography